 Walmart’s in-depth study confirms the thinking behind Even’s approach to employer-sponsored earned wage access: On-demand pay alone isn’t enough.
 Nor is it sufficient to simply offer budgeting, planning, and savings features as an afterthought or add-on.
 “These tools actually need to be used if they are to have the greatest impact on both employee retention and financial health,” said Even CEO Jon Schlossberg.
 “The product needs to be well designed and reflect deep understanding of human needs and behavior in order to drive engagement.”

 Even’s internal data confirm that members are using the app to build resilience.
 Within three months, Even savers have deposited an average of $163 dollars in their savings accounts, which means they can start to take care of unexpected expenses or bills due before payday without relying on accessing their wages in advance.
 To ensure that Even’s financial interests are aligned with the best interests of its members, Even’s business model is set up to incentivize the use of savings, budgeting, and planning tools over earned wage access usage.

-Employers who want to move the needle on employee retention and financial wellness with earned wage access may want to consider a provider that offers budgeting, planning, and savings tools that employees will actually use.
+Employers who want to move the needle on employee retention and financial wellness may want to consider a financial benefits platform that offers earned wage access alongside budgeting, planning, and savings tools employees will actually use.
 On-demand pay is a great alternative to payday loans, high-interest credit cards, and overdraft fees, but on its own might not do enough to increase employee retention.